ngruychev/westle/README.md

 - `maxTries` is the maximum number of tries per game day.
 - `seed` is a seed with which the songs are shuffled (to prevent the need for manual shuffling of songs.json).
+- `siteUrl` is the URL of the site.
+Used for the shareable emoji text thing.